FlyBrainLab/Neuroballad/docs/docs/index.md

 # Use the three inputs and simulate the circuit for a second, in 1e-4s time steps.
 C.sim(1., 1e-4, [C_in_a, C_in_b, C_in_c])
 ```
-Neuroballad includes a number of additional methods for easily dealing with larger systems, the details of which you can find in the documentation.
+Neuroballad includes a number of additional methods for easily dealing with larger systems, the details of which you can find in the upcoming sections.